FAMILY CODE 214

 Our experience is the court will order a hearing to be private and exclude the public when social services, also called child protective services, is involved in the family law case.
 This occurs when a social worker intends to testify regarding his or her investigation.
 In such situations, the court on the request of either party or on its own motion may exclude the public.
 The court will then conduct a “closed” hearing.
 This hearing is not limited to a trial.
 The hearing may be before trial or even after a trial.

-If your family law matter is in Orange County, Los Angeles County or Riverside’s central court on Main Street, please contact us for an affordable strategy session to discuss your specific situation.
+Please contact us for an affordable strategy session to discuss your specific situation.
 Our family law firm is highly experienced in handling pending and post-judgment divorce and parentage matters.

 Nothing contained on this page or on our website is legal advice nor should it be construed as such.
 It is not intended to apply to your specific situation or answer your specific questions.